dstackai/dstack/docs/workflows.md

 If you plan to use third-party services from your workflows, you can use dstack's secrets to securely pass passwords and tokens.

-Adding secrets can be done via `Settings`.
+Secrets can be configured on the `Settings` page in the user interface.

 The configured secrets are passed to the workflows as environment variables.